0xricoard/hugo-blog/content/posts/mun-testnet-node-tutorial.md

 seeds = "XXXX"
 ```

-Please ask in our Discord for the seeds to replace XXXX!
+Please ask in the Discord channel for the seeds to replace XXXX!
 Join our Discord: https://discord.gg/mun

 ## Replace stake to TMUN
 ```